 Step 5: Where will you locate your business?

 In your business plan, specify the location of your structure.
 Are you going to rent or buy?
 Compare prices and rents in several areas to make sure you make the right choice in terms of location.
-Also ask yourself which professionals can be found in your target market.
-Are you faced with direct competition?
+Also, ask yourself which professionals can be found in your target market.
+Are you faced with the direct competition?
 Could it represent a hindrance to your development?

 Step 6: Understanding investors

 When writing your business plan, you should have only one goal in mind: to make your idea as solid and viable as possible.
 Ask yourself what investors are looking for to put money into your business.
-Your concept must be attractive: be precise, factual and talk about profitability.
+Your concept must be attractive: be precise, factual, and talk about profitability.
 If your market is competitive, insist on what extra assets you have that your competitors lack!